felipetovarhenao/articon/README.md

 ![license](https://img.shields.io/pypi/l/articon)

 ## Description
-Python module for flexible, corpus-based icon mosaicking.
+**articon** is a Python package for flexible, corpus-based icon mosaicking.
+Given a target image or video, **articon** tries to find the best matches from the corpus and assembled them into a mosaic.
 Here are some emoji-art examples made with **articon**.

 <div align="center">